Ryan Coisson: Building Wealth and Managing Risk

 01:22:05.26 – Ryan Coisson

-You know some simple buckets right?
-If you’re a business owner and you don’t have some sort of business retirement account.
-Obviously a great thing to do.
+$7.95.
+That’s crazy.
+But yeah, so I would start thinking about offense and defense, right? and some simple buckets right?
+If you’re a business owner and you don’t have some sort of business retirement account, obviously, a great thing to do.
 There is talk to your accountant about how much you’re paying yourself from.
 But I think everybody who owns a business should probably pay themselves a legitimate salary from that business if they can.
 And then obviously dividends or distributions or something depending on what’s going on in the business.
 But yeah, sure.

 01:22:27.53 – Brian David Crane